 A sale of shares or business assets to residents or non-residents generates a tax liability in Colombia for the seller.
 The taxable income is the excess of sale price over the tax cost of the shares or business assets.

-In the case of shares, the sales price is determined based on acceptable technical studies.
+For non-listed shares, the sales price agreed by affiliates is determined based on acceptable technical studies.

 The tax cost of shares is the acquisition cost plus tax adjustments.
 The tax cost of business assets is the historical cost less the relevant depreciation.

-In a share transaction, the portion of retained profits already taxed at the Colombian company level that corresponds to the shares being sold can be subtracted from the taxable income derived from the sale.
-Profits that have not been taxed at the Colombian company level are taxable at a 33 percent rate.
+In a share transaction, the portion of retained profits already taxed at the Colombian company level that would not be subject to WHT if distributed and corresponds to the shares being sold can be subtracted from the taxable income derived from the sale.

 A Colombian taxpayer should include in the income tax return as a capital gain the profits derived from the sale of shares or business assets owned for more than 2 years, which are taxed a 10 percent rate.

-Where the shares were owned for less than 2 years, capital gains should be included in the return as ordinary income, which is taxed at a 33 percent rate.
+Where the shares were owned for less than 2 years, capital gains should be included in the return as ordinary income, which is taxed at a rate of 40 percent for 2016, 42 percent for 2017 and 43 percent for 2018.

-Foreign investors must file an income tax return following a sale of shares within a month of the sale.
+Foreign investors must file an income tax return following a sale of shares within 1 month of the sale.
+Transfer pricing requirements might be adhered.

-Where the transfer of shares is the result of a merger or a spin-off transaction between the foreign entity and the Colombian target (changing ownership of the respective shares) and the shares represent more than 20 percent of the total assets owned by the group to which the entities involved in the merger or spin-off belong, then the merger or spin-off triggers income tax.
+A transfer of shares that result from a merger or a spin-off transaction between foreign companies could trigger a taxable event where the value of the assets located in Colombia represents more than 20 percent of the total assets owned by the group to which the entities involved in the merger or spin-off belong.

-Finally, keep in mind that under new anti-abuse rules, the taxpayer is required to prove that the merger or spin-off follows a business purpose (rather than only the purpose of obtaining tax benefits).
+Finally, keep in mind that under new anti-abuse rules, the taxpayer is required to prove that the merger or spin-off follows a business purpose (rather than only the purpose of obtaining tax benefits, if any).

 Company law and accounting